zero-noise-lab/TimedLog/README.md

 MovingActorLoggingComponent are included to illustrate its functionallity.

 Please be aware that no binaries are included and the plugin therefore only works in C++ UE4 projects where it is properly recompiled.
+To switch your Blueprint only project to include C++ simply go to File → New C++ Class in the editor.
+Make sure Visual Studio is installed on your machine.